 There are also many plants that are non-toxic to pets but may cause an upset stomach if ingested, although this is technically not the same as true toxicity.
 For example, a dog may vomit after eating grass, but that doesn’t mean the grass is toxic.In your experience, is plant toxicity common?
 And how does a toxic plant affect a pet?

 Toxic plant ingestions are not frequent, but they are also not rare.
-Most vets would see a handful of cases per year, although vets at emergency hospitals may see toxicities more frequently.
+Most vets would see a handful of cases per year, although vets at emergency hospitals may see more.

-Is it different from a cat to a dog?
+Does plant toxicity differ from a cat to a dog?

 It’s always a good idea to talk to your vet, or at least call a pet poison helpline (ASPCA Animal Poison Control Center at (888) 426-4435, or the Pet Poison Helpline at (855) 764-7661), if your dog or cat ingested a plant and you’re not sure whether or not it’s safe.
 Even if your pet seems fine now, some plant toxicities can have delayed symptoms that show up later.
 And early treatment is always best.

 Try to identify the plant or bring a sample with you, if you can.
 Knowing which plant your pet ingested may help with faster treatment.